braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 1. Braze will continue to allow apps to provide a user's IDFA value _to_ the Braze SDK

-2. The `ABK_ENABLE_IDFA_COLLECTION` compilation macro, which would conditionally compile in optional automatic IDFA collection, will no longer function in iOS 14 and will be removed in our iOS 14 release.
+2. The `ABK_ENABLE_IDFA_COLLECTION` compilation macro, which would conditionally compile in optional automatic IDFA collection, will no longer function in iOS 14 and has been removed in 3.27.0.

 3. If you use the “Ad Tracking Enabled” field for campaign targeting or analytics, you will need to upgrade to Xcode 12 and use the new AppTrackingTransparency framework to report end users’ opt-in status.
 The reason for this change is that in iOS 14, the old [`advertisingTrackingEnabled`](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614148-advertisingtrackingenabled) field will always return No.